oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 	managing roles, notifications, and credentials.
 Displays to users assigned an administrator role only.

 ###	Start an Application Instance
-In this case, pretend you are an end user who wants to request for a Travel.
+In this case, pretend you are an end user who wants to request for Travel.
 Each time the application is started, a process instance is created.

 1. From the **Start Requests** page, select the *Travel Request Application*.
 		The card’s banner lists the application identifier, and its process and start event titles appear below.